wirecardBrasil/rcurtain/CONTRIBUTING.md

 3. Add tests!

-4. Check if the code still works after your update:
+4. Check if the code still works after your update

 ```
 bundle exec rspec